nicorozco/Networking/FInal Lab/README.md

  Server Implementation: Javier Mojica Hernandez

  ## Description:
-A python implementation of a chat server, allowing for 2 clients in indepement terminal to communicate
+A Python implementation of a chat server that allows two clients, running in independent terminals, to communicate with each other

 ## Commands
 - /register